ErumUmer/CIND820_Capstone_Project/README.md

 # CIND820_Capstone_Project
 "Comparative Analysis of Machine Learning Models for Home Sale Price Classification: A Study Using the Ames Housing Dataset"

+Project Stages-Detailed Metholodlogy is Given Below

+1)EDA
+2) Replication of a Project(Advanced Regression Techniques on Ames Housing Dataset)
+3) Using Different Cleaning Methods to see how models perform
+4) Checking the viability of Simple Linear Regression and deciding not to use it
+5) Adding Random Forest and Decisions Tree models and R2 Evaluation Metric to the original model 6)Averaging Models

 Revised Project Methodology:

 Data Loading: